-Exchange Gain (Loss).
-Our exchange loss was RMB32.4 million (US\$4.7 million) in 2022, compared with exchange gain of RMB46.2 million in 2021.
-Such change was primarily due to the appreciation of RMB against the U.S. dollar, as we had net assets in U.S. dollar during 2022.
+Exchange Loss.
+Our exchange loss was RMB8.5 million (US\$1.2 million) in 2023, compared with RMB32.4 million in 2022, primarily due to exchange rate fluctuation between Renminbi and U.S. dollar.

-Fair Value Loss on Derivative Liabilities.
-We recorded fair value loss on derivative liabilities of RMB364.8 million (US\$52.9 million) in 2022, which was primarily due to changes in fair value of the derivative liabilities in connection with the 30% equity interest of our subsidiary, Baotong Inc., that we issued to Cainiao Smart Logistics Investment Limited.
-We did not record any fair value loss on derivative liabilities in 2021.
+Fair Value Loss (Gain) on Derivative Liabilities.
+We recorded fair value loss on derivative liabilities of RMB364.8 million in 2022 and fair value gain on derivative liabilities of RMB24.5 million (US\$3.5 million) in 2023, which was primarily due to changes in fair value of the derivative liabilities in connection with the 30% equity interest of our subsidiary, Baotong Inc., that we issued to Cainiao Smart Logistics Investment Limited.